In Indonesia, the Albanians have the possibility of resetting a relationship retained by anxiety and erroneous perceptions - ExBulletin

 A free trade agreement Signed in 2019 provides a platform for more in-depth integration and less competition in certain industries.

-For example, there are huge opportunities to collaborate with clean energy, especially after the neighbors signed a climate partnership last year.
-The agreement will guarantee lithium supplies for the production of battery in Indonesia EV, while Australia will earn more export markets for its critical minerals.
+For example, there are huge opportunities to collaborate with clean energy, especially after the neighbors signed a climate partnership Last year.
+The agreement will guarantee lithium supplies for the production of EV battery in Indonesia, while Australia will earn more export markets for its critical minerals.

 The links from people to people are also vital, while education remains a long -standing pillar of the bilateral relationship.